Mindfulness Based Stress Reduction - Final Home Practice Guidelines

 1. Choose one or a combination of the formal meditation practices to focus on in the upcoming weeks: body scan, mindful movement, walking meditation, or seated meditation.
 Whichever ones you decide to practice, remember to notice each time your attention wanders, and without criticism or judgement, bring it back to the present moment, using your breath as an anchor.
 It does not matter which practices you decide to do, what matters is practicing kindness towards yourself and noticing what is present in each moment of your experience.
 Choose an amount of time that you can realistically do every day and preferably at the same time of day.

 3. Notice the breath and sensations in the body at different times throughout the day as a way to re-connect to your intention to be present to yourself and the unfolding nature of your life.
+3 Breaths is enough.
 Maybe bring awareness to the breath and body sensations before getting out of bed in the morning, and again when getting into bed at night.
 Sometimes it is helpful to set an alarm on your phone for various times of the day, or put a sticky note reminder in places you will see throughout the day.